percolatestudio/meteor-pack/README.md

 meteor-pack
 ===========

-Random odds and ends we use across our Meteor projects.
+Random code/tools we use across our Meteor projects (at Percolate Studio).

+Some code from here may one day grow up to become a package of it's own.